 - Exactly What It Says on the Tin: Bin Laden in a Blender

 - Hair-Trigger Temper: Homer's anger problems inspire Bart to create Angry Dad.

-- Hulking Out: "HOMER MAD!
+- "HOMER MAD!
 HOMER SMASH!
 GET REVENGE ON WORLD!"

-Comic Book Guy: Oh, puh-leese!
-You couldn't even turn into Bill Bixby!
+Comic Book Guy: Oh, please!
+You couldn't even change into Bill Bixby!

 Stan Lee: Mmmmm!
 Aw, forget it.
 Mm-mmmm!
 I really did it once!